 First, I want you to catch something.
 We didn’t study through the entire book of Hebrews together, but I think you can see this from just chapters 11 and 12.
 The writer is expecting you to know something.
 He is expecting you to understand… the Hebrews!
 After all, he’s writing to Hebrew people, about topics that Hebrew people would know very well.
 Like sacrifices.
 Famous Hebrew characters.
 Key events in Hebrew history.

-To be fair, most all of the New Testament writers just expected that their audiences would know the Old Testament.
+To be fair, all of the New Testament writers expected that their audiences would know the Old Testament.
 My husband read a verse just this morning that illustrates this point.

 To begin:

-- “Keep on loving each other as brothers” (Hebrews 13:1).
-God’s law (those first 5 books) often refer to how the Hebrew people were to treat their fellow Hebrews.
+- “Let brotherly love continue” (Hebrews 13:1).
+God’s Torah (those first 5 books) often refers to how the Hebrew people were to treat their fellow Hebrews.
 Yes, they could loan money to foreigners at interest, for instance, but they would never treat their own brothers that way (Leviticus 25:36-37).
 They weren’t to look at their own “family” as profit machines.
 They were to give generously, without any thought of what they’d get in return.
 This is how we are to treat each other, too.
-We need to see each other as family, giving without keeping score.
+We need to see each other as family, helping without keeping score.
 Why can we do this?
 Because in God’s kingdom, all money belongs to Him.
-When I give to my brothers and sisters in Christ, I’m simply transferring God’s money from one heavenly “account” to another.
+When I give to my brothers and sisters in Messiah, I’m simply transferring God’s money from one heavenly “bank account” to another.
 God owns it all.
 I’m just a steward.
 He knows what I need.
 He knows what my family members need.
 It’s all the same to Him.
 So I walk in faith by giving to my brothers, without any fear or worry for the future.

-- “Remember those in prison as if you were their fellow prisoners, and those who are mistreated as if you yourselves were suffering” (Hebrews 13:3).
-Ug!
+- “Remember the prisoners as if chained with them—those who are mistreated—since you yourselves are in the body also” (Hebrews 13:3).
+Ugh!
 Prisoners?
 Okay, loving my brothers is one thing.
 I might even be able to help an occasional stranger.
 But prisoners?
 Those who are mistreated?
 What about abused mothers and children?
 If I help them, an angry father might show up on my doorstep!
 My own children might hear bad language.
 We might see someone who is drunk or high on drugs.
 Isn’t this taking things too far?
-Except that God’s Word says His law (those first 5 books) are summed up in this: Love your neighbor as yourself (Leviticus 19:18, Mark 12:31, Galatians 5:14).
+Except that the Bible says His Torah (those first 5 books) is summed up in this: Love your neighbor as yourself (Leviticus 19:18, Mark 12:31, Galatians 5:14).
 Love isn’t always pretty, is it?
 But God asks me to walk by faith, trusting Him for the outcome, without any fear or worry for the future.

-- I am poor and needy, completely engulfed in sin; Jesus left all to seek and to save me.
+- I am poor and needy, completely engulfed in sin; Yeshua left all to seek and to save me.

 Faith must show itself in actions.
 With God, those actions always start with how well we love others.